ownermood2/MissQuiz/replit.md

 # Overview

-This project is a Telegram Quiz Bot application that enables interactive quiz functionality across Telegram chats and groups.
-The system combines a Flask web interface for administration with a Telegram bot for user interaction.
-The bot manages quiz questions, tracks user scores and statistics, and provides comprehensive analytics through both web and bot interfaces.
+This project is a Telegram Quiz Bot application designed to provide interactive quiz functionality within Telegram chats and groups.
+It features a Flask web interface for administration and a Telegram bot for user interaction.
+The bot manages quiz questions, tracks user scores and statistics, and offers comprehensive analytics through both web and bot interfaces.
+The project aims to deliver a robust, scalable, and user-friendly quiz experience with advanced administrative capabilities and detailed performance tracking.

-**Version 2.1** includes major upgrades:
-- SQLite database for better performance and data integrity
-- Enhanced developer commands with access control
-- Auto-clean feature for group-friendly behavior
-- **Instant broadcast system** with smart rate limiting
-- **Quick developer management** with streamlined commands
-- Comprehensive statistics (today, week, month, all-time)

 # User Preferences